cheecheeo/resume/cv.md

     Software Engineer, May 2010 -- January 2013

+    - TODO: backups software - rotated older and older backups of the search index - disaster recovery bullet point or two.
     - As a Software Engineer, I accepted the task of development, automation and deployment of our search service to our front end team.
 This involved developing expertise with Hadoop, Lucene and an internal MapReduce flow control tool.
 I developed a scalable Hadoop-based geocoding solution for our document corpus.
 I advocated for the use of open standards (HTTP, JSON and Thrift) and modern source control (Git).
     - As MyLife's current and future needs became apparent, I developed a low-latency, highly available and scalable search solution based on Cassandra and Solr.
 MyLife's new search platform removed the need for deployment of Lucene indexes, which effectively eliminated high-latency delivery of our search service.
 The search service was always up to date within the past 10 minutes, down from monthly previously.
 The new search service was an HTTP-based service-oriented-architecture written primarily in Python using capistrano for deployment and [Supervisor](http://supervisord.org/) for administration.
     - Implemented a JSON-sensitive diff to immensely simplify data quality checking.